-Phase Activity Impact Mitigation measures DECOMMISSIONING Removal of all surface infrastructure from the project area. •Disturbance of soil and vegetation that established within the decommissioning area. •No indiscriminate movement of construction equipment in the freshwater ecosystems may be permitted.
-Use must be made of the existing roads during the decommissioning phase; •If applicable, for infrastructure within the non-perennial drainage line that is to be decommissioned, all materials must be removed from the freshwater ecosystems and may be stored/ stockpiled temporarily outside of the delineated extent of the freshwater ecosystems and their associated 32m buffer, whereafter it must be removed from site and disposed of at a registered disposal facility; •High flood peaks from the decommissioning footprint areas can be mitigated by ensuring that no concentrated runoff from the surface infrastructure area and subsequent cleared area enters the freshwater ecosystems.
+Phase Activity Impact Mitigation measures DECOMMISSIONING Removal of all surface infrastructure from the project area. •Disturbance of soil and vegetation that established within the decommissioning area.
+No indiscriminate movement of construction equipment in the freshwater ecosystems may be permitted.
+Use must be made of the existing roads during the decommissioning phase; If applicable, for infrastructure within the non-perennial drainage line that is to be decommissioned, all materials must be removed from the freshwater ecosystems and may be stored/ stockpiled temporarily outside of the delineated extent of the freshwater ecosystems and their associated 32m buffer, whereafter it must be removed from site and disposed of at a registered disposal facility; High flood peaks from the decommissioning footprint areas can be mitigated by ensuring that no concentrated runoff from the surface infrastructure area and subsequent cleared area enters the freshwater ecosystems.
 The velocity of surface water flow from these areas must be reduced by the strategic placement of silt traps of hay bales as a means to obstruct flow but still allow flow to percolate at a reduced velocity and encourages a diffuse flow pattern.
-In this regard it is recommended at an alien and invasive plant species management plan be implemented during the decommissioning phase to specifically prevent the spread of any such species into the sensitive ecological areas; •Areas where surface infrastructure have been decommissioned and removed must be suitably compacted/ripped and revegetated to ensure that no erosion occurs which may contribute to the sediment load of the freshwater ecosystems; •Should erosion gullies be noted, these areas must be rehabilitated by infilling them with suitable soil and ensuring the area is vegetated.
-The increased surface roughness will discourage concentrated flow paths to develop and ensure diffuse flow patterns; •Should road crossings be decommissioned, road footprint areas within a freshwater feature must be levelled to the same level and shape as that of the upstream and downstream reaches.
-This will ensure a continuous bed level and prevent any concentration of surface flow from occurring; •Channel bank
+In this regard it is recommended at an alien and invasive plant species management plan be implemented during the decommissioning phase to specifically prevent the spread of any such species into the sensitive ecological areas; Areas where surface infrastructure have been decommissioned and removed must be suitably compacted/ripped and revegetated to ensure that no erosion occurs which may contribute to the sediment load of the freshwater ecosystems; Should road crossings be decommissioned, road footprint areas within a freshwater faure must be levelled to the same level and shape as that of the upstream and downstream reaches.
+This will ensure a continuous bed level and prevent any concentration of surface flow from occurring; Channel banks associated with the freshwater ecosystems must be suitably rehabilitated (shaped end revegetated) to prevent any concentration of surface flow from occurring; Follow up revegetation must take place where ini